carpentries-incubator/geospatial-python/setup.md

 Clicking the download link will automatically download all of the files to your default download directory as a single compressed
 (`.zip`) file.
 To expand this file, double click the folder icon in your file navigator application (for Macs, this is the Finder application).

-For a full description of the data used in this workshop see the [data page](data).

 ## Installation Step 1.
 Installing Python Using Anaconda